kylezeeuwen/gymsym/README.md

 See the project gitpage here : http://kylezeeuwen.github.io/gymsym/

+> Over the last two days I completed "Milestone 3", which made the visualization much easier to understand and added some routing to the mix.
+However, at present there is a bug I haven't had a chance to investigate.
+You will get the feared angular fail {{}} did not interpolate content error.
+Simply refresh, and everything will be good.

 ## install notes

 1. You must have gulp installed globally via `sudo npm install -g gulp`